 I attribute my decision to become a biologist to the fact that I grew up in the Blue Ridge Mountains.
 There I spent many happy days looking at spring wildflowers and fall colors while I hiked, biked, and climbed around the area.
 I received an undergraduate degree in Biology from the University of Richmond and eventually went to work for Dr. Ed Smith at Virginia Tech.
-There I learned molecular genetics techniques that form the basis of my current lab work.
+There I learned molecular genetics techniques that I now use to address ecological and evolutionary biology questions.
 I later enrolled at the College of William and Mary, where my M. S. thesis looked at the mid-Atlantic coastal plain population of Peregrine Falcons.
-I came to Davis in 2006, where I am a member of the Ecology graduate group and the Center for Population Biology.
+I earned my PhD at Davis in 2013 as a member of the Ecology graduate group and the Center for Population Biology.

 I'm interested in the evolutionary and ecological factors that govern the polymorphism in C. palla, and how this polymorphism interacts with other Chlosyne species, many of which co-occur with E. chalcedona but none of which exhibit the female-limited black phenotype.
 To address these questions I'm using molecular markers to look at differentiation both within and between species.